 When the largest family law firm in the UK Stowe Family Law decided they wanted to give something back to the legal sector and inspire the next generation of lawyers they formed a partnership with The University of Law to create awards for various ULaw campuses across the country, including one for our London Moorgate campus.

 16 July 2018

 Balancing your job with your degree - the benefits of part-time study

 Part-time study has become increasingly popular over the past few years.
 It’s often a choice made by people who want or need to work while they study, and more and more students need to fund themselves through education.
 And although balancing work and study can be demanding, it can also be hugely beneficial.

 If you've just finished your GCSEs and you’re one of the lucky few who already knows what career path you want to follow then you have a great opportunity to get ahead of the game.
 And if you've got your sights set on a career in law then you’ve got plenty of time to give yourself a head start during your A Levels.
 We asked ULaw Employability Director John Watkins what you can do to make a start towards your ambitions early.

 At The University of Law, we understand how valuable apprenticeships can be to both students and businesses.
 Apprenticeships allow students to gain experience and qualifications whilst being paid whilst companies get to train the apprentice to fit their company requirements in a really cost effective way.

 The University of Law is at the forefront of digital education, offering an extensive range of both legal and business courses.
 Leading our ongoing innovation in this area is our National Programme Director, Richard Haggett.
 Today Richard gives us an insight into his vision for the future of online learning and the opportunities it provides our students worldwide.

 29 June 2018

-Clearing opens this year on Thursday 5 July.
-Start preparing for it now, and you could get your future off to a great start… especially now that there are some new online tools available to make the process easier.
+Start preparing for Clearing now, and you could get your future off to a great start… especially now that there are some new online tools available to make the process easier.

 18 June 2018